Press Release

 SLV Social Practice Arts Resident comes to San Luis, CO

-Working alongside with the Land Rights Council, Head will focus on collecting stories from the beneficiaries of the 1843 land grant issued under the Mexican land grant system.
-She will record through film, 7 grant heirs’ personal stories concerning the historic land rights to La Sierra.
+Working alongside the Land Rights Council, Head will focus on collecting stories from the beneficiaries of the 1843 land grant issued under the Mexican land grant system.
+She will record, on film, the personal stories of seven grant heirs about the historic land rights to La Sierra.
 These stories will become large wall projections at an exhibition titled La Sierra at the Cloyde Snook Gallery on the campus of Adams State University in January 2020.
-The centerpiece for the exhibition is a 10-foot by 6-foot shrine designed and installed by San Luis sculptor, Huberto Maestas, from donations made by Costilla County residence.
-The shrine is dedicated to the spirit of La Sierra and to the generations of families who have used the mountain range for grazing, logging, wood, hunting and fishing.
-The exhibition will travel to universities and museums in Colorado before finding a permanent home in San Luis.